john-cd/rust_howto/bk/src/language/macros.md

 Macros can be used to create domain-specific languages (DSLs) within Rust code.
 A DSL is a specialized language tailored to a specific problem domain, making the code easier to write - it may be JSON-like; `printf`-like; SQL-like; or whatever fits your needs.

 Indeed, what is passed to a macro does not need to be valid Rust.
-Macros-by-example, for example, can accept arbitrary sequences of tokens by matching multiple [token trees](https://lukaswirth.dev/tlborm/syntax-extensions/source-analysis.html#token-trees)↗:
+Macros-by-example, for example, can accept arbitrary sequences of tokens by matching multiple [token trees][book~little-book-of-rust-macros~token-trees]↗:

 ```rust,editable
 {{#include ../../crates/language/examples/macros/token_tree.rs:example}}